Musical elements in the discrete-time representation of sound: Organization of notes in music

-\item If the lower pitch is raised one octave, or if the upper pitch is lowered one octave, the interval is inverted.
+\item An augmented interval increased by one semitone results in a `doubly-augmented' interval; a diminished interval decreased by one semitone results in a `doubly-diminished' interval. \item Notes played simultaneously yield a harmonic interval. \item Notes played as a sequence in time yield a melodic interval.
+When the lowest note comes first there is an ascending interval, while a descending interval is observed when the highest note comes first. \item A simple interval is inverted if the lower pitch is raised one octave, or if the upper pitch is lowered one octave.
 The sum of an interval and its inversion is 9 (e.g.\ m7 is inverted to M2: $m7+M2=9$).
 An inverted major interval results in a minor interval and vice-versa.
-An inverted augmented interval results in a diminished interval and vice-versa (inverting a doublyi-augmented results in a doubly-diminished and vice-verse, etc.).
-An inverted perfect interval results in a perfect interval as well.
+An inverted augmented interval results in a diminished interval and vice-versa (inverting a doubly-augmented results in a doubly-diminished and vice-versa, etc).
+An inverted perfect interval is a perfect interval as well. \end{itemize}

-\item An interval higher than an octave is called a 'compound interval' and is classified like the interval between the same notes but in the same octave.
-They are also reached by adding a 7 to the interval: P11 is an octave plus a forth ($7 + P4 = P11$), M9 is an octave plus a major second ($7 + M2 = M9$). \end{itemize}

-The augmented/diminished intervals and the doubly augmented/doubly diminished intervals are consequences of the tonal system.
-Scale degrees (subsection~\ref{subsec:escalas}) are in fact different pitches, with specific uses and functions.
+The augmented/diminished intervals and the doubly-augmented/doubly-diminished intervals have the same number of semitones of other intervals (e.g. minor, major or perfect) and are consequences of the tonal system.
+Scale notes are in fact different pitches, with specific uses and functions.
 Henceforth, in a \textit{C flat} major scale, the tonic -- first degree -- is \textit{C flat}, not \textit{B}, and the leading tone -- seventh degree -- is \textit{B flat}, not \textit{A sharp} or \textit{C double flat}.
-In a similar way, the second degree of a scale can be one semitone from first degree, like the leading tone (seventh degree at one ascending semitone from the first degree), where there is a diminished third between the two semitones of the seventh and second scale degrees~\cite{Lacerda}.
+To grasp what this entails for intervals, let the second degree (second note) of a scale to be one semitone from the first degree.
+Consider also the leading tone (i.e. the seventh degree at one ascending semitone from the first degree).
+There is a diminished third between the seventh and second scale degrees~\cite{Lacerda}.
+Notice that the dim3 is only two semitones wide, as is the major second (or e.g. an doubly-augmented unisson!).

-The descriptions presented summarizes the traditional theory of the music intervals~\cite{Lacerda}.
-The music piece \emph{Intervalos entre alturas} explores these intervals in both independent and related manners.
-The source code is available online in the \massa\ toolbox~\cite{MASSA}.
+This description summarizes the traditional theory of musical intervals~\cite{Lacerda}.
+The music piece \emph{Intervals} explores these intervals in both independent and interrelated ways~\cite{MASSA}.